Letractively/uliweb/trunk/apps/Documents/files/hello_uliweb.rst

         return {}

-Then create a new file ``template.html`` in ``apps/Hello/templates`` with contents like below£º
+Then create a new file ``template.html`` in ``apps/Hello/templates`` with contents like below:

 .. code:: html

     <h1>Hello, Uliweb</h1>

-Type http://localhost:8000/template in the browser, you will see the same thing as the previous one.
+Visit http://localhost:8000/template in the browser, you will see the same thing as the previous one.

 Using template variables
 ---------------------------

 In above two examples, all data are outputed directly, we're going to use template variables to change that.
 Add another view function with the following code:

 .. code:: python